taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee: **"We need to finish packing *now*."**

-Vec pulls aside Majhee.
+Vec pulls aside Majhee and gestures towards a post-operation chamber with a lab rat inside.
 Vec looks incredibly troubled.

-Vec: **"Majhee, what do we with Nimh??"**
+Vec: **"Majhee, what do we with Amelia??"**

 Majhee: **"What's her condition?"**